hmrc/assets-frontend/assets/components/header/README.md

 Use this:

-- when it's important to users that they know they are using an HMRC service
+- when it's important to people that they know they are using an HMRC service
-- when people are signed in to the service
+- when people are signed in

 <div class="example">
   <div class="scale-wrapper">